Brahm’s Tams Drum Circle is a semi-informal gathering of drummers at Stanley Park’s Third Beach on sunny Tuesday evenings in the summer.

 When and Where is the Stanley Park Drumming?

 The drumming takes place on sunny Tuesday evenings in the warmer months of the year.
 Between May and September, if the forecast is for sunshine, then there will likely be drumming.
-If there’s a chance of rain, however, or no visible sunset expected, then the drumming doesn’t happen.
+If there’s a chance of rain, however, or no visible sunset expected, then the drumming sometimes doesn’t happen.

 Brahm’s Tams Drum Circle usually starts up in May, but depending on the weather there can be sessions as early as March some years.
 June, July and August are always the best months to attend as they attract the biggest crowds.
 Sessions finish for the year with the arrival of Vancouver’s rainy season beginning sometime in September.